18 April 2025

 Does the film hold up on review?

-In a sense yes, there is a lot to enjoy and the more Sting runss around in blue space attire, the more the film can lean into taking itself not too seriously.
+In a sense, yes.
+There is a lot to enjoy, and the more Sting runs around in blue space attire, the more the film can lean into taking itself not too seriously while still delivering striking imagery.

 lady jessica duke leto dune concept art

-Alongside memorable performances from a diverse cast, including Kyle MacLachlan and Sting as Feyd-Rautha Harkonnen, the film can further cement its place in the hearts of a devoted fanbase.
+Alongside memorable performances from a diverse cast, including Kyle MacLachlan and Sting as Feyd-Rautha Harkonnen, the film has cemented its place in the hearts of a devoted fanbase.
 Moreover, the existence of multiple versions, including a controversial extended cut disowned by Lynch, has spurred ongoing debate and analysis.

 About the author Jimmy Jangles